 If you were to divide the slasher genre into subsections you might agree with me that there are two main camps.
-The more traditional body count slashers, akin to 1980s drive in successes and then the darker kidnapper/torture style of scenarios which, despite having lower kill count, entertain audiences with notched-up violence and an often a greater insight into the psychologically deranged minds and motive of the killer.
+The more traditional body count slashers, akin to 1980s drive in successes and then the more dark, brutal kidnapper/torture style of scenarios which, despite having lower kill count, entertain audiences with notched-up violence and an often a greater insight into the psychologically deranged minds and motive of the killer.
 ‘My Little Sister’ is 100% the later, and drawing influences from films such as ‘The Texas Chainsaw Massacre’ and ‘Wolf Creek’ amongst others.

 Despite being in English, the film could be considered an Italian slasher with Maurizio and Roberto del Piccolo directing their third feature.
 Given the countries heritage for horror I would be promoting this all over the place, and whilst ‘My Little Sister’ doesn’t exactly come across as one of the strongest exports from Southern Europe, it’s got some good ideas, and some nice violence to put it on the map if you are in the market for a backwoods slasher.

 The plot concerns two young campers and a killer dubbed ‘Little sister’.
 Needless to say, and despite the warnings, the two camp where they shouldn’t and ‘get got’.
 One survives, the other, doesn’t fair so well – although to be honest he lasted longer than you might think considering his encounter with the sharp end of an axe.
 The rest of the film is a simple cat and mouse tale, where our brave heroine must unravel the past of the oddly named killer, a history which is conveniently revealed periodically through old home movies watched by a corpse!